Apply for Select Board Licenses: Victulaer/Lodging/Special Amusement or Assembly Permits

 Sidewalk Permit for temporary structures within a parking space

 State of Maine Liquor Licensing.
 This License allows you to offer wine and beer at your establishment.
 Please contact the State of Maine, Liquor License Division with any questions.
 To contact the Division, please call (207) 287-4472 or use the link above.
-This application requires a Public Hearing and be approved by the Select Board before it can be sent to the State of Maine for approval.
+Upon submission, a public hearing will be scheduled at a regular meeting of the Select Board based on the publishing deadlines of the local newspaper, since the public must be notified of this hearing, so please submit your application to the Town Office 2 weeks in advance.
 If this is the first application, the Select Board does request that you attend the Public Hearing in case any questions may arise.

 Special Amusement Permit for entertainment